Ivar Asbjørn Følling: Early life and education

 He was born on 23 August 1888 at Kvam (in the present-day Steinkjer Municipality in Trøndelag county, Norway).
 Følling studied chemistry at the Norwegian Institute of Technology in Trondheim and graduated in 1916.
 He then went to the University of Kristiania (now the University of Oslo), graduating in medicine in 1922.

 He received his cand.med. in 1929 after doing postgraduate work in Norway and abroad in Denmark, England, Vienna and the U.S. Starting in 1932, Følling occupied a series of medical posts in Oslo, culminating in his being Professor of Biochemistry and Physician-in-Chief at the central laboratory at the Norwegian national research hospital Oslo University Hospital.
 Følling was a professor of biochemistry at the University of Oslo for more than 30 years.
 He retired in 1958.

 Career

 Discovery

 In 1934 at Oslo University Hospital, Følling saw a young woman named Borgny Egeland.
-She had two children, Liv and Dag, who had been normal at birth but subsequently developed mental retardation.
+She had two children, Liv and Dag, who had been normal at birth but subsequently developed intellectual disability.
 When Dag was about a year old, the mother noticed a strong smell in his urine.
 Følling obtained urine samples from the children and, after many tests, found that the substance causing the odor in the urine was phenylpyruvic acid.
 The children, he concluded, had excess phenylpyruvic acid in the urine, the condition which came to be called phenylketonuria (PKU).

 This abnormal condition reflects an inability to break down the amino acid phenylalanine due to a hereditary deficiency of the necessary enzyme which is called phenylalanine hydroxylase.